-GHG emissions associated with development of the project would occur over the short-term from construction activities, consisting primarily of emissions from equipment exhaust and worker and vendor trips.
-As described in Section 4.1, CalEEMod, EMFAC, and RCEM were used to estimate emissions.
-The areas of the construction site and other project-specific information were input to the model, as described in the East Bay Municipal Utilities District Wildcat Pumping Plant Project Air Quality Technical Report (Panorama Environmental, Inc. and Illingworth & Rodkin, Inc., 2021).
+GHG emissions associated with development of the Project would occur over the short-term from construction activities, consisting primarily of emissions from equipment exhaust and worker and vendor trips.
+Both the California Emissions Estimator Model (CalEEMod version 2016.3.2) and the Sacramento Air Quality Management District Road Construction Emissions Model (RCEM) version 9.0 were used to estimate emissions.
+The areas of each construction site (i.e., the new PP site, new pipeline alignments, and existing PP) and other project-specific information were input to each model, as described in the East Bay Municipal Utilities District Fontaine Pumping Plant Replacement Project Air Quality Technical Report (Panorama Environmental and Illingworth & Rodkin, 2021).

-GHG emissions associated with construction were computed to be 253 MT of CO2e.
-These are the emissions from construction equipment used for site preparation, construction of the pumping plant and associated equipment, and storm drain pipeline installation; vendor and hauling truck trips; and worker trips.
-BAAQMD has not adopted thresholds of significance for construction-related GHG emissions, though BAAQMD recommends quantifying emissions and disclosing that GHG emissions would occur during construction.
+GHG emissions associated with construction were computed to be 305 MT of CO2e.
+These are the emissions from construction and demolition equipment, vendor and hauling truck trips, and worker trips.
+BAAQMD has not adopted thresholds of significance for construction related GHG emissions, though BAAQMD recommends quantifying emissions and disclosing that GHG emissions would occur during construction.
 BAAQMD also encourages the incorporation of best management practices (BMPs) to reduce GHG emissions during construction where feasible and applicable.
-As detailed in Section 3.3.7, a number of EBMUD standard practices and procedures, applicable to all EBMUD projects, have been incorporated into the project, including Standard Construction Specification 01 35 44, Environmental Requirements.
-Specifically, Section 3.4.A, Air Quality and Emissions Control, of Standard Construction Specification 01 35 44, Environmental Requirements the following:
+As detailed in Section 3.3.7, a number of EBMUD standard practices and procedures, applicable to all EBMUD projects, have been incorporated into the Project, including Standard Construction Specification 01 35 44, Environmental Requirements.
+Specifically, Section 3.4.A, Air Quality and Emissions Control, of EBMUD's Standard Construction 01 35 44, Environmental Requires EBMUD and its contractor to implement the following: